julie stauffer photography

 I have been shooting professionally since 2000.
 Education is important to me as a teacher and student and I continue to take photography workshops in the Northeast and internationally focusing on new techniques, projects and aesthetics.
 My work has been exhibited in the tri-state area and published in magazines.

-In the past two years I have developed an iPhone Photography Workshop that is a delight to teach.
+Five years ago I developed an iPhone Photography Workshop and have been teaching throughout the East Coast.
 Participants learn to use their iPhones as a camera and then edit images during class.
-As photography moves into yet another new arena, it is exciting to see these newest directions, the experimentation and acceptance and the results and successes.
-Of special interest to me is the individual excitement and enthusiasm I see in students as they learn about their iPhone's capabilities; the "aha' moments are indeed priceless.
+As photography moves into yet another new arena, it is exciting to see these new directions, the experimentation, acceptance, results and successes.
+Of special interest to me is the individual excitement and enthusiasm I see in students as they learn about their iPhone's capabilities as a camera; the "aha' moments are indeed priceless.

 Contact me for more information about photography sessions or teaching.